hashbx/token-distribution/README.md

 1. An initial amount of 1,000,000 HBX tokens supply.
 2. An ability to burn tokens by users to reduce total number of token supply.

-At the completion of the final token sale, HashBX plans to do the following:
+At the completion of token sale, HashBX plans to do the following:

 - Burn all unallocated tokens to proportionally increase each token holder’s percentage in the overall token amount.